DeskShare homepage Deutsch Français Español Portuguese

 11.Media Files

-Use this alert when you want snaps to be taken automatically on Motion/Noise detection.
-The snaps are saved as small sized JPEG images, and you can choose to have them emailed to you.
+Use this alert when you want photos to be taken automatically on Motion/Noise detection.
+The photos are saved as small sized JPEG images, and you can choose to have them emailed to you.
 This alert must be selected during a For a Web Server Hosting a Web Site type of surveillance setup, where you need to display an image from your webcam on your website.

-2. Under Which Alerts do you want to run? check the Take Snaps option.
+2. Under Which Alerts do you want to run? check the Take Photos option.

 3. Click Configure to open up the settings window.